sharon-ho/scarecrow/README.md

 Analytic application for disease detection on crops.

 This project was one of the challenge of the Climate Change AI Hackathon 2019.
-The goal of this challenge is to find a solution that helps farmers predict and prevent plant deseases.
+The goal is to find a solution that helps farmers predict and prevent plant deseases.